synw/django-mqueue/docs/logs/logs_handler.rst

 ::

-   from mqueue.conf import LOGGING
+   from mqueue.logging import LOGGING

 This will enable logging on ERROR level when ``DEBUG`` is ``False``.
 To log on WARNING level (which also handles the the 404 errors and friends) do this:

 ::

-   from mqueue.conf import LOGGING_WARNING as LOGGING
+   from mqueue.logging import LOGGING_WARNING as LOGGING

 To enable logging in dev mode, when ``DEBUG`` is ``True`` or ``False`` (useful to debug some ajax for example):

 ::

-   from mqueue.conf import DEV_LOGGING as LOGGING
+   from mqueue.logging import DEV_LOGGING as LOGGING